Partial Resolution of the Erd\"os-Straus, Sierpinski, and Generalized Erd\"os-Straus Conjectures Using New Analytical Formulas: Summary of the generalized Erdős-Straus and Sierpiński conjecture Summary of the generalized Erdős-Straus and Sierpiński conjecture

-We have shown that the generalized Erd\H{o}s-Straus and Sierpi\'nski conjecture (which includes the classical Erd\H{o}s-Straus conjecture and the classical Sierpi\'nski conjecture) is true if and only if the quadratic equation:
+We have shown that the generalized Erdős-Straus and Sierpiński conjecture (which includes the classical Erdős-Straus conjecture and the classical Sierpiński conjecture) is true if and only if the quadratic equation:

-always has solutions in $\mathbb{N}^*$ for any $a \in \mathbb{N}$ with $a \geq 4$ and any $n \in \mathbb{N}$ with $n \geq 2$.
-This reduces the difficulty of proving the conjecture to finding integer solutions (in $\mathbb{N}^*$) for a second-degree equation, whose discriminant is given by:
+always has solutions in \(\mathbb{N}^*\) for any \(a \in \mathbb{N}\) with \(a \geq 4\) and any \(n \in \mathbb{N}\) with \(n \geq N0\).
+This reduces the difficulty of proving the conjecture to finding integer solutions (in \(\mathbb{N}^*\)) for a second-degree equation, whose discriminant is given by:

 Rewriting,